ADHD in Adults

 Keep in mind that the symptoms of ADHD, such as concentration problems and hyperactivity, can be confused with other disorders and medical problems, including learning disabilities and emotional issues, which require totally different treatments.
 Just because it looks like ADHD doesn’t mean it is, so getting a thorough assessment and diagnosis is important.

 ADHD looks different in every person, so there is a wide array of criteria to help health professionals reach a diagnosis.
-It is important to be open and honest with the specialist conducting your evaluation so that he or she can come to the most accurate conclusion.
+It is important to be open and honest with the specialist conducting your evaluation so that they can reach the most accurate conclusion.

-To be diagnosed with ADHD, you or your child must display a combination of strong ADHD hallmark symptoms, namely hyperactivity, impulsivity, or inattention.
+To receive an ADHD diagnosis, you or your child must display a combination of strong ADHD hallmark symptoms, namely hyperactivity, impulsivity, or inattention.
 The mental health professional assessing the problem will also look at the following factors:

 How severe are the symptoms?
 To be diagnosed with ADHD, the symptoms must have a negative impact on you or your child's life.
 In general, people who truly have ADHD have major problems in one or more areas of their life, such as their career, finances, or family responsibilities.